With our latest release of MyRapidi, we have done some changes to the Schedules page.

 In each line, as illustrated in the image above, you have information about: - 'Schedule Code' - 'Last date and time when the Schedule was run' - 'Next date and time when scheduled to run' - 'Schedule Interval' - 'Schedule Priority' - 'Schedule Status'

-Further actions can be taken via the icons to the right, such as the possibility to write a comment, show the transfers, runs, and logs for the Schedule.
+Further actions can be taken via the icons to the right, such as the possibility to write a comment, and show the transfers, runs, and logs for the Schedule.
 Furthermore, if you have edit rights you can also edit and delete the Schedule.

 Additional information added: Priority & Colour CODE on Status